briandorsey/mtmws_cards/crafted_volts/README.md

 embedded Rust, I expect there are many possible improvements and welcome any recommendations.

+Note: This card is sampling all inputs in a main loop.
+Currently the loop is running about 275 times a second which is great for CV, but far too slow for audio.
+Don't try to work from this code base to process audio signals.

 ## Releasing

 TOOD: details of using elf2uf2-rs